tasmota/decode-config/README.md

 ### Parameter file

 Because the number of parameters are growing, it would be difficult to enter all these parameters again and again.
 In that case it is best to use a configuration file that contains your standard parameters and which we then have to specify as the only additional parameter.
 [Program parameter](#complete-program-parameter) starting with `--` (eg. `--username`) can be set into such a configuration file.
-Simply write each parameter including possible value without dashes into a text file.
-For a better identification of this file, extension .conf is recommended:
+Simply write each neccessary parameter including possible value without dashes into a text file.
+For a better identification of this file, extension `.conf` is recommended:

-Using use all of the device independent previous parameter in one file, create the text file `my.conf` and insert:
+Writing all the previous used device parameter in a file, create the text file `my.conf` and insert:

 ```conf
 [source]